 Figure 2. (a) An AFM topography image of a LBA graphene film on a SiO2/Si substrate.
-Scale bar is 5 μ m. (b) An LBA GS film/ substrate height histogram obtained from a 5 \times 5 μ m2 AFM topography image (inset), fitted by a log-normal curve (solid line).
+Scale bar is 5 $\mu$ m. (b) An LBA GS film/ substrate height histogram obtained from a 5 $\times$ 5 $\mu$ m AFM topography image (inset), fitted by a log-normal curve (solid line).
 The height of the film has been estimated to 3.4 nm, indicating an average GS thickness of ten layers. (c) GS diameter histogram obtained from several SEM images.
 The dashed line in (c) represents a log-normal fit, giving an average GS diameter of 120 nm.

-right C, (a) shows this reduction factor after enclinear doping with variet exposure time. (b) stability of the doped EDF (c) ministic comparing encapsulated samples with the ones that were exposed to ambient air. (c) The sheet resistivity (R_S) as a function of the light absorption at 650 nm wavelength.
+Figure 5. (a) shown be consistently reduction factor after element doping with varied exposure time. (b) stability of the doped EDF doping is a function of the light absorption at 650 nm wavelength.
 The data for up to three stacked LBA GS layers is shown, both prior (circles) and after (diamonds) the chemical doping, with solid and dashed lines as smooth fits for the undoped and doped samples, respectively.
-Shaded areas indicate a sample-to-sample variations in both R_S and the light absorption.
+Shaded areas indicate a sample-to-sample variations in both $R_S$ and the light absorption.
 Inset of (c) shows sheet conductivity as a function of the number of stacked LBA GS layers.

 one with the doped LBA GS surface exposed to the ambient conditions, and the other encapsulated (covered with Scotch tape) immediately after chemical doping.
-Figure 3(b) shows the relative change of sheet resistivity in time as $R(t)/R_0$, where R_0 stands for the initial sheet resistivity.
+Figure 3(b) shows the relative change of sheet resistivity in time as $R(t)/R_0$ , where $R_0$ stands for the initial sheet resistivity.
 Encapsulated samples show excellent time stability, with less than 5% change in sheet resistivity over two weeks.